 To facilitate that process, the Town Meeting may want to consider creating a Strategic Planning Advisory Committee to work with the Town officials.
-The Committee could include the Chairman of the Planning Board or designee, the Chairman of the Conservation Commission or designee, the Chairman of the Finance Committee or designee, the Chairman of the Zoning Board or designee, the Chairman of the Library Board or designee, the Chairman of the Recreation Commission or designee plus one Selectman and one School Board member selected by each board.
+The Committee could include the Chairman of the Planning Board or designee, the Chairman of the Conservation Commission or designee, the Chairman of the Finance Committee or designee, the Chairman of the Zoning Board or designee, the Chairman of Chairman of the Public Works Board or designee, the Chairman of the Library Board or designee, the Chairman of the Recreation Commission or designee plus one Selectman and one School Board member selected by each board.